ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 **Build and test**

-When a push or pull request is made a build and test workflow is triggered.
+When a push or pull request is made, a build and test workflow is triggered.
 This workflow sets up the .NET environment, restores dependencies, builds the project and installs Playwright browsers necessary for UI tests.
 Lastly it runs all the tests.

 ![Build and test workflow](images/OnPushPullRequestYML.png){ width=60% }
 <br>

 **Deployment**

-When a push is made to the main branch a deployment workflow is triggered.
+When a push is made to the main branch, a deployment workflow is triggered.
 This workflow builds the app, uploads the build artifacts, and deploys them to Azure using provided secrets.

 ![Deployment workflow.](images/OnPushToMain.png){ width=60% }
 <br>